/*slider*/ /*End of Slider*/

 Long-Term Forecast

-Long-Term Weather Model Agreement for the Inland Northwest is: POOR
+Long-Term Weather Model Agreement for the Inland Northwest is: GOOD

 (POOR= Forecast Changes Likely * FAIR= Limited Agreement * GOOD= Majority Agreement, but Changes Possible * EXCELLENT= Changes Unlikely)